mercuryoio/BAAS-API/0 Login/README.md

 **Case:**

-User want to by crypto on your side.
+The Customer wants to by crypto on your side.
 You have information about users phone.
 User have not got Mercuryo account. `accept` parameter is required.

 **Steps:**